 “Yes, do you know George?”
 Her face brightened.

 He looked at her sympathetically.
 “I’m so sorry, Mrs. Davis, I’m afraid I have some bad news.
 George Fillmore died last night.

 Janice went numb.
 “How did he die?”
-She mumbled.

 “He was shot in a holdup at the store where he worked.
 He died on the way to the hospital.
 I'm so sorry.
 We are holding his body pending notification of next of kin.
 Can you come down to the station and claim his body?”